StrongShiv8/strongshiv8.github.io/_posts/2024-03-23-Year-of-the-Dog.md

 ![Untitled](Untitled%205.png)

-I tried to read the `config.php` file that I got from directory traversal so lets see →
+I tried to read the `config.php` file that I got from directory or files bruteforcing so lets see →

 ![Untitled](Untitled%206.png)